kimtaerimm/ITE-GOYO/README.md

 We constructed a robust dataset by aggregating high-quality samples from multiple verified open-source libraries to maximize classification accuracy and ensure data diversity.

 ### Appliance Data Sources:
-+**Air Conditioner:** Samples were extracted from the UrbanSound8K dataset, a widely used benchmark containing 8,732 labeled sound excerpts from urban environments.
++ **Air Conditioner:** Samples were extracted from the UrbanSound8K dataset, a widely used benchmark containing 8,732 labeled sound excerpts from urban environments.
 We selectively used the relevant class to ensure our model is trained on realistic background noise profiles.

-+**Vacuum Cleaner:** Data was sourced from ESC-50, a standard collection of 2,000 environmental audio recordings, providing clear and distinct motor sound signatures essential for accurate detection.
++ **Vacuum Cleaner:** Data was sourced from ESC-50, a standard collection of 2,000 environmental audio recordings, providing clear and distinct motor sound signatures essential for accurate detection.

-+**Microwave, Hair Dryer, & Refrigerator:** Due to the scarcity of these specific classes in standard datasets, we collected samples using the Freesound API.
++ **Microwave, Hair Dryer, & Refrigerator:** Due to the scarcity of these specific classes in standard datasets, we collected samples using the Freesound API.
 We strictly filtered for files with CC0 (Public Domain) or CC-BY (Attribution) licenses to ensure full copyright compliance.

 ### **The Rejection Class:**
-+To prevent false positives in smart home environments, we defined an 'Others' class comprising common ambient sounds that should not trigger the ANC system.
++ To prevent false positives in smart home environments, we defined an 'Others' class comprising common ambient sounds that should not trigger the ANC system.
 This class includes human speech, TV audio, and other frequent non-appliance household noises, collected via Freesound to represent a realistic acoustic backdrop.

 ## Methodology